letsencrypt/cp-cps/CP.md

 ### 5.3.4 Retraining frequency and requirements

-All personnel in Trusted Roles SHALL maintain skill levels consistent with the CA’s training and performance programs.
+All personnel in Trusted roles SHALL maintain skill levels consistent with the CA's training and performance programs.

 ### 5.3.5 Job rotation frequency and sequence